 Plan description - The City has elected to participate in the County Employee Retirement System (CERS) pursuant to KRS 78.530 administered by the Board of Trustees of the Kentucky Retirement Systems (KRS), which covers both the pension and insurance plans.
 This is a cost sharing multiple-employer defined benefit insurance plan, which covers all eligible full-time employees.
 Insurance benefits may be extended to beneficiaries of plan members under certain circumstances.
-A stand-alone financial report can be obtained by going to the Kentucky Retirement System website.
+A stand-alone financial report can be obtained by going to the Kentucky Retirement System website at https://kyret.ky.gov.

 Benefits provided - CERS provides health insurance benefits to plan members.
 Plan members who initiated participation prior to July 1, 2003 will receive a monthly contribution rate for insurance covered based on the retired member's years of service as follows: less than 4 years, 0%, 4-9 years, 25%, 10-14 years, 50%, 15-19 years, 75% and 20 or more years 100%.
 Plan members will receive a contribution subsidy for only the member's health insurance premium.
+During 2018, HB 185 was enacted, which updated the benefit provisions for active members who die in the line of duty.
+The system will now pay 100% of the insurance premium for spouses and children of all active members who die in the line of duty.

 Contributions - The employee contribution rate is set by statute.
 Plan members who initiated participation in the plan after July 1, 2003 until August 31, 2008, must have 120 months of service to qualify for participation in the plan.
 Members who began participation after September 1, 2008, must have 180 months of service to qualify for participation in the plan.
 Employers contribute at the rate determined by the Board of Trustees to be necessary for the actuarial soundness of KRS as required by Kentucky Revised Statute 61.565 and 61.702.
-The City's contractually required contribution rate for the year ended June 30, 2018, was 4.70 percent.
-Contributions to the insurance plan from the City were \$9,836 for the year ended June 30, 2018.
+The City's contractually required contribution rate for the year ended June 30, 2019, was 5.26 percent.
+Contributions to the insurance plan from the City were \$10,408 for the year ended June 30, 2019.
 There are no non-employer contributing entities to this plan.